 Our attorneys are also able to meet with detained individuals at either the Northwest Detention Center in Tacoma, the Seatac Federal Detention facility in SeaTac, Washington, and the King County Jail in downtown Seattle.
 Detained consultations do require additional time for travel and accordingly our fee is $550.
 Please be sure to either bring any documents that are related to your case with you to the appointment, or have a trusted family member or friend upload copies to our secure website prior to the appointment.

 Our attorneys have frequently provided services to other attorneys to assist in their cases.
 These services include being local counsel for federal district court actions and providing expert advice regarding immigration matters, including advice to criminal defense attorneys seeking to ensure that their clients are fully aware of any immigration consequences before accepting a proposed plea deal.
 These services are generally billed hourly.
 Please contact us for more details.

 Preparing for your appointment

-In order for the appointment to be the most helpful to you, it is important to try to bring the following documents about your (or your relative or friend’s case):
+In order for the appointment to be the most helpful to you, it is important to try to gather the following documents about your (or your relative or friend’s case):